 How much chocolate is too much for your dog?

-Our advice is not to give any chocolate to your dog, but if they have managed to get hold of some these are some guidelines you need to be aware of:
+Our advice is not to give any to your dog, but if they have managed to eat some these are some guidelines you need to be aware of:

 Effects of theobromine poisoning

 The effect of theobromine poisoning depends on the amount eaten and the size of the dog.
 For example, a Labrador-sized dog that’s eaten 200g of milk chocolate is likely to have a stomach upset such as vomiting and diarrhea.
-At 500g of milk chocolate, it’s likely that cardiovascular problems and increased heart rate will be seen.
-Eating 750g of milk chocolate may result in seizures.
+At 500g, it’s likely that cardiovascular problems and increased heart rate will be seen.
+Eating 750g may result in seizures.

 There is no antidote to theobromine.
 In most cases, your vet will make your dog vomit.
 They may wash out the stomach and feed activated charcoal which will absorb any theobromine left in the intestine.
 Other treatments will depend on the signs your dog is showing.

 They may also need intravenous fluids (a drip), medication to control heart rate, blood pressure and seizure activity.
-With prompt intervention and treatment, the prognosis for a poisoned dog is usually good — even in those who have eaten large amounts of chocolate.
+With prompt intervention and treatment, the prognosis for a poisoned dog is usually good — even in those who have eaten large amounts.